 Urgent out-of-hours 0330 333 1800

 Network Rail Wales route operates and maintains 923 miles of track across Wales and the border counties of England.
 Over 1340 trains run per day connecting towns and cities as well as providing connectivity in more rural areas.

 The railway in Wales has been a success story with passenger growth of close to 50% over the last 10 years.
 With rail travel expected to continue growing significantly over the next 30 years, the number of journeys to and from Cardiff Central station, for example, is forecast to grow from 13 million to 33 million by 2043.
 The recently published Wales Route Study sets 14 ‘choices for funders’ to help accommodate this rising demand, including plans for a major re-development of Cardiff Central.

 Latest news for this region

-Engineers will begin track and signalling modernisation work in Rhyl this month as part of Network Rail’s Railway Upgrade Plan.
+Engineers will begin track modernisation work in Flint later this month as part of Network Rail’s Railway Upgrade Plan.

 The theft of railway cables caused over 10,000 minutes of delays to passengers across Wales and Borders in 2017 - a 240% increase on the previous year.

 Revellers in Wales and Borders warned to “keep a clear head” around the rail network over the festive season

 Passengers at stations across Wales and Borders are being invited to try out special ‘beer goggles’ which replicate the visual effects of drinking too much alcohol, as part of a campaign to highlight the dangers of intoxication when travelling on the rail network.